You can easily upgrade the SSD in a MacBook Pro Retina MacBook. We show you how.

 If you decide to buy the Transcend JetDrive please notice that they differentiate between 13″ MacBook (JetDrive 720) and 15″ model (JetDrive 725).

-Expand MacBook Pro Retina 2012 to 2015 with memory for the SD card slot
+Expand MacBook Pro Retina 2012 – 2015 and 2021 with memory for the SD card slot

 Suitable memory for all MacBook Retina with SD card slot